alexpavlock1/Meraki_Life_Cycle_Report_For_Gov/README.md

 8. Predictive lifecycle management

 The report automatically adapts to show only relevant slides based on your organization's device inventory.

+When using the `--export-csv` flag, the program also generates CSV files containing firmware compliance data:
+- `mxmsmr_firmware_report.csv`: Firmware data for MX, MS, and MR devices
+- `mgmvmt_firmware_report.csv`: Firmware data for MG, MV, and MT devices

+These CSV files include network ID, network name, firmware version, and compliance status (Good, Warning, Critical) for each network, sorted by status.

 ## Report Methodology